Intelligent-Instruments-Lab/iil-dev/README.md

 Each project is included as a git submodule.
 This means each project has its own separate git repo and history.
 You can also make commits to `iil-dev` which track *which commit* of each submodule is currently checked out.
 When you commit to `iil-dev`, you aren't committing your work on any of the projects -- you are committing a record of their current state *in git*.

 So, always remember to commit your changes within each submodule.
-If you want to pin dev versions of several projects together, or change this README or `environment.yml`, make a commit to `iil-dev`.
+If you want to pin dev versions of several projects together, make a commit to `iil-dev` on your own branch.
+If you want to change this README or `environment.yml`, then commit to `main` of `iil-dev`.

 #### Updating dependencies